novix-sa/Pyplan/docs/Pyplan Library.md

 ### Selecting Data from Array

 #### pp.sel( dataArray, filterList, compareMode=1, defaultValue=None )

-Filter dataArray using the fiterList filters

 Filter dataArray using the filterList filters.
 dataArray: dataArray to be filtered
 filterList: the possible filters are:
-                index==value
-                index1==indice2 (in this case a changeindex will be made).
+            index == value   index1 == index2 (in this case a changeindex will be made).
     compareMode: 1: by Value (default), 2: by pos (used only if changeindex is necessary)
     defaultValue: value to fill the elements that are not found (used only if changeindex is necessary) Ex.
                 pp.sel(dataArray1, index==value)  #as it is a single value no list is needed pp.sel(dataArray1, [index1==value1, index2==value2])
                 pp.sel(dataArray1, [index1==value1, index2==index3])